 Warriors hold off Sixers 106-104 to snap three-game skid

-Golden State Warriors' Stephen Curry celebrates a score against the Philadelphia 76ers during the second half of an NBA basketball game Tuesday, March 14, 2017, in Oakland, Calif.
-Warriors won, 106-104.
+Philadelphia 76ers' Dario Saric, left, and Golden State Warriors' Ian Clark reach for a loose ball during the first half of an NBA basketball game Tuesday, March 14, 2017, in Oakland, Calif.
+Golden State Warriors' Stephen Curry looks at the scoreboard during the first half of an NBA basketball game against the Philadelphia 76ers Tuesday, March 14, 2017, in Oakland, Calif.

 Add your comments below